mrocklin/blog/_posts/work/2012-12-11-Statistical-Simplification.md

 ![]({{ BASE_PATH }}/images/stats-simp.png)

-When SymPy expressions are imbued with random variables they form stochastic expressions.  `sympy.stats` transforms these into integral expressions which are then transformed into baser expressions through a variety of methods, either numeric or again symbolic.
+When SymPy expressions are imbued with random variables they form stochastic expressions.
+Sympy.stats transforms these into integral expressions which are then transformed into baser expressions through a variety of methods, either numeric or again symbolic.

 Each stage within this pipeline presents us with the opportunity to simplify the expression with knowledge relevant to that stage.
 For example at the input and output SymPy Expr layers we make trigonometric and algebraic simplifications like the following